Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 Machu Picchu Ticket and Time Slot

-Planning Rule: First clarify permit and route, then align flights, train, hotel nights, and Machu Picchu time slots accordingly.
+Planning Rule: First clarify permit and route, then carefully align flights, train, hotel nights, and Machu Picchu time slots accordingly.

 Best Travel Time and Weather

-Preparation, Altitude, and Packing List
+Preparation, Altitude and Packing List

 Fitness